dhruv-ahuja/dhruv-ahuja.github.io/content/posts/implementing_buffered_queue_in_rust.md

 This method accepts the internal queue and operation enum types. `queue` defines the double-ended queue value after acquiring its mutex lock.

-We match the operation value and define the associated boolean values as mutable.
+We match the operation variants and define their associated boolean values as mutable.
 Rust allows us to shorthand values if the variable name matches the field name, so we can write `{ mut is_full_flag: is_full_flag }` as  `{ mut is_full_flag }` and so on.

 The method checks whether the queue’s state has changed: after an element `Push`, whether the queue is now full and whether it was empty earlier, after an element `Pop`, whether the queue is now empty and whether it was full before.
 It notifies waiting threads on the state changes if these conditions match, by calling the Condvars’ `notify_all` method.